sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Code execution does not pause
 - Like calling dispatch in `Redux-Thunk` or React-Redux

+#### Effect: Call

+- Calls the specified method
+- Equivalent to invoking the method directly
+- Used for testing

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step